ray-project/kuberay/ray-operator/DEVELOPMENT.md

 ### Consistency check

 We have several [consistency checks](https://github.com/ray-project/kuberay/blob/master/.github/workflows/consistency-check.yaml) on GitHub Actions.
-There are several files need synchronizations.
+There are several files which need synchronization.

 1. `ray-operator/apis/ray/v1alpha1/*_types.go` should be synchronized with the CRD YAML files (`ray-operator/config/crd/bases/`)
 2. `ray-operator/apis/ray/v1alpha1/*_types.go` should be synchronized with generated API (`ray-operator/pkg/client`)